 One way of doing it is through phase control with a Triac: the Triac then is fully opened, but only during a part of the sinus AC wave.
 This is called leading edge cutting.

 One could let an Arduino just open the Triac for a number of microseconds, but that has the problem that it is unpredictable during what part of the sinus wave the triac opens and therefore the dimming level is unpredictable.
 One needs a reference point in the sinus wave.

 For that a zero crossing detector is necessary.
 This is a circuit that tells the Arduino (or another micro controller) when the sinus-wave goes through zero and therefore gives a defined point on that sinus wave.

 Opening the Triac after a number of microseconds delay starting from the zero crossing therefore gives a predictable level of dimming.

-Such a circuit is easy to build: The zero crossing is directly derived from the rectified mains AC lines – via an optocoupler ofcourse- and gives a signal every time the wave goes through zero.
+A circuit that can do this is easy to build: The zero crossing is directly derived from the rectified mains AC lines – via an optocoupler of course- and gives a signal every time the wave goes through zero.
 Because the sine wave first goes through double phased rectification, the zero-crossing signal is given regardless whether the sinus wave goes up through zero or down through zero.
 This signal then can be used to trigger an interrupt in the Arduino.

 It goes without saying that there needs to be a galvanic separation between the Arduino side of things and anything connected to the mains.
 For those who do not understand 'galvanic separation' it means 'no metal connections' thus ---> opto-couplers.
 BUT, if you do not understand 'galvanic separation', maybe you should not build this.